gyrogami logo

 Collectible fads have repeated countless times.
 The tulip bust in Holland replays every year with oodles of new items: Cabbage Patch Kids, Tickle-Me-Elmo, Beanie Babies.
 Those are just dolls!
 It plays out faster in the digital age; fads may last a few mouse clicks.

 One comedian chortled about rednecks and their fascination with collector plates.
 You know you're a redneck when you've spent your entire retirement on collector plates.
-These travesties percolating from the depths of cyberspace amaze me even after decades of buying.
+These travesties percolating from the depths of cyberspace amaze me.
+This isn't an attack on the artists; they collectively show amazing talent.

 Here's the scene: Anxiously awaiting their new arrival, the family swarms the mailman.
 Junior is jumping up and down, mom is putting her apron away, sis is getting antsy, and baby just dropped a mean number two.
 Barking dog by his side, dad opens the package, saying, "Calm down everyone.
 We will all get to enjoy the (horribly over-priced) plate in a minute!"

-Individual plates will appeal to an infinitely small group of quirky collectors.
+Individual plates appeal to an infinitely small group of quirky collectors.
 To have the audacity to make tens of thousands - not just one but entire series - and convince people to buy them at crazy prices?
-Someone's making money but it won't be you.
+Someone's making money but not you.

 One comedian chortled about rednecks and their fascination with collector plates.